-This article on autism and art therapy explores how art can support people with disabilities and those diagnosed with an autistic spectrum condition.
+This article on autism and therapeutic art explores how art can support people with disabilities and those diagnosed with an autistic spectrum condition.

 New Research Shows Just How Powerful Art Can Be – Mentally, Physically and Emotionally